 Australia had eight oil refineries.
 Now it has two.
 Six shut down between 2003 and 2021.
-Not one was blocked, challenged, or meaningfully debated by any government of either party.
+None were blocked or reversed by any government.
 The diesel in your truck, the fuel keeping the lights on in regional towns, the petrol in your tank - all of it now comes from somewhere else.

 The first closed under Howard.
 The last two under Morrison.
-In between, four prime ministers watched the same thing happen and said versions of the same words: “commercial decision for the company.”
-Every time.
-The same words.
+In between, four prime ministers watched the same thing happen and described each closure as a commercial decision for the company.

 This is how it happened, closure by closure, minister by minister.
 The names matter.
 So does the pattern.